About Art House America

 Cultivating Creative Community for the Common Good

-Founded in 1991 by Andi Ashworth and Charlie Peacock (Ashworth), the Art House in Nashville, TN has emerged as a unique artistic hub for rich hospitality, conversations of consequence, and imaginative creativity.
-A 100-year-old, renovated country church is the Ashworths' home, and the primary setting for their work as Founders/Executive Directors of Art House America, a 501(c)3 non-profit.
-While the name Art House designates place, Art House America is an organizational title.
+Founded in 1991 by Andi Ashworth and Charlie Peacock (Ashworth), the Art House in Nashville, Tennessee, quickly emerged as a unique artistic hub for rich hospitality, conversations of consequence, and imaginative creativity.
+For twenty-four years, a 100-year-old renovated country church was the primary setting for their work as Founders/Executive Directors of what became Art House America, a 501(c)3 non-profit.

-Charlie Peacock and Andi Ashworth are the Co-Founders/Executive Directors of Art House America.
-Andi Ashworth is a writer (author of Real Love for Real Life: the Art and Work of Caring), gardener, cook, a lover of good books, and the key architect of the nurturing environment so characteristic of Art House hospitality.
-Charlie Peacock enjoys an international reputation as an innovative and award-winning musician, record producer, and author.
-Both Charlie and Andi have seminary training, Andi having received her MA in Theological Studies from Covenant Seminary in St. Louis, MO.
-The couple have two grown children, and two grandchildren, who have named them Honey and Papa.
+Charlie Peacock and Andi Ashworth are the Co-Founders/Directors Emeritus of Art House America.
+Andi Ashworth is a writer (author of Real Love for Real Life: The Art and Work of Caring), gardener, cook, a lover of good books, and the key architect of the nurturing environment so characteristic of Art House America-style hospitality.
+Some of her writing can be found on the Art House America Blog.
+Charlie Peacock enjoys an international reputation as an innovative and award-winning musician, songwriter, and record producer.
+Both Charlie and Andi have seminary training, Andi having received her MA in Theological Studies from Covenant Seminary in St. Louis, Missouri.
+While Charlie and Andi no longer direct the work of Art House America, they both continue to serve on the board as Directors Emeritus.
+Andi also continues her service as Editor-in-Chief of the Art House America Blog.
+The couple have two grown children and four grandchildren.

 The Virtual Art House

-Several years ago, I worked for an independent music company in Houston, TX.
+Several years ago, I worked for an independent music company in Houston, Texas.
 One musician responded to my order for a box of CDs and raved about an arts retreat she attended in an old, renovated church called the Art House.
-She had me at “old, renovated church” (I used to literally daydream about living in an old church myself).
+She had me at “old, renovated church” — I used to literally daydream about living in an old church.
 She briefly described Charlie Peacock, Andi Ashworth, and the creative work they did with Art House America in mysterious snippets that left me wide-eyed and inspired.
-I remember begging her, “Please keep me posted on Art House America and its goings-on, OK?”
+I remember begging her, “Please keep me posted on Art House America and its goings-on, okay?”
 She promised and she did, but the Art House still remained a dreamy enigma to me, a pilgrimage destination: “Nashville or bust.”

 As I listened to Charlie’s and Andi’s vision for their online presence, I nodded up and down, as the notes on my iPhone already contained 98% of their ideas.
 The three of us longed to share and communicate truth, justice, creation care, hospitality, good food and drink, how to raise up artful children, music, all things bookish, photography, visual art, the magic of stage & screen, and the handmade life, as well as the many creative layers that each of those topics encompass.
 We wanted to share our stories and the stories of others using a faithful language but in a dialect that is welcoming to all.
 We wanted to create a “virtual Art House” — a hospitable blog where you feel welcome, want to stay awhile, and revisit often.

 As I wandered around the Art House after our meeting, I grabbed an old brochure with a beautiful red “modern/vintage” rendering of the Art House (now the blog’s header) by Harrison Hudson.
 Instantly smitten by the image, my imagination began to build the architecture of this virtual house.
-I kept wandering around the renovated church and soaked in architectural details, Andi’s luscious gardens, the yellow kitchen chairs, arched windows, their grandchildren’s toys, Charlie’s vintage musical gear, bookshelves, colors splashed around their home, and so on.
+I kept wandering around the renovated church and soaked in architectural details, Andi’s luscious gardens, the yellow kitchen chairs, arched windows, their grandchildren’s toys, Charlie’s vintage musical gear, bookshelves, and colors splashed around their home.